Water reservoirs for the canal

 Cercey reservoir

-Cercey reservoir with its earth dam of 1.02 km and capacity of 3,590,000 m3, was built in 1834 and took 2 years to complete..
-Stone reinforcements were built in 1868 to prevent land slides.
+Cercey Reservoir with its earth dam of 1.02 km and capacity of 3,590,000 m3, was built in 1834 and took 2 years to complete.
+Stone reinforcements were added in1868 to prevent landslides.
 The reservoir covers 63 hectares.
+Its also a haven for birds and wild-life, the reservoir is a pleasure to walk around.

 Panthier reservoir

-Panthier with an earth dam, 7.60 metres high, was built in 1834 and then enlarged in 1869 to 13.94 metres, to hold 8,050,000 m3 of water.
+Panthier Reservoir has an earth dam, 7.60 metres high, which was built in 1834 and then enlarged in 1869 to 13.94 metres, to hold 8,050,000 m3 of water.
 It covers 120 hectares.
-The reservoir is below the summit of the canal at Escommes, and acts as an overflow in capturing water from the summit.
-The first "pound" that Panthier can supply is at lock 9 Saône.
-A large, popular camp site has developed at Panthier, along with sailing and fishing.
+The reservoir is below the summit of the canal at Escommes and acts as an overflow in capturing water from the summit.
+The first canal "pound" that Panthier can supply is at lock 9 on the Saône side.
+A large and popular campsite has developed at Panthier, you can also enjoy swimming, sailing and fishing.

 Tillot reservoir